OctopiaStudios/OCS-API/README.md

 # OCS-API - Octopia Studios API

 Library for Octopia Studios plugins.
 Initially based on GlobalAPI, heavily edited for our needs.
+The Fabric version of OCS-API is in the research and development phase.
+We do not recommend using it at this time.
+Thanks to @Diodu for the initiative and support of the project.

 Repository:
 ```xml